 Contributors should coordinate with Developers' Committee members to make sure their code intentions for future releases are known.
-This can take the form of an informal collaboration with members of the Developers' Committee or other communication of plans.
+This can take the form of an informal collaboration with members of the Developers' Committee or other communication of plans to members of the committee.
 Usually the Developers' Committee members can gauge whether developments will be ready for inclusion in the next release.